 Welcome to LCS CPD

 - This CPD Overview tab details the rationale and provides an overview of how it works.

 - Benefits, Support, outlining the benefits that CPD brings and the support available from the LCS to assist practitioners in their professional development.

-- The CPD Activities tab describes the specific activities that a practitioner is expected to undertake to ensure that a rounded development programme is planned and recorded.
+- The CPD Cycle tab describes the specific activities that a practitioner is expected to undertake to ensure that a rounded development programme is planned and recorded.

-- The CPD Method tab lists the practical stages that a practitioner will go through to record activities.
+- The CPD Method tab lists the practical stages that a practitioner will go through to plan, record activities and evaluate progress.

-- The Application tab describes the application process, suitability, cost and payment process
+- The Application tab contains the application form, and information on suitability, cost and payment.

 - FAQ, Glossary, containing typical questions asked about LCS CPD and a Glossary of CPD terms used.